GiovanniKaaijk/web-app-from-scratch-1920/README.md

 ```

 ### Virtual dom
-For this course, I created my own virtual dom
+For this course, I created a virtual dom.
+This virtual dom checks the difference between the old three of the dom and the new three, then it replaces all old elements with the new ones.

 ### Upcoming features
 - My own router instead of using Routie